Qala-Dev/discussion-questions/mastering-lightning/README.md

     Do you think it is beneficial to have more or less of these in a non-consensus network?
 1. Mastering Lightning demonstrates setting up nodes in docker for testing.
     Is it safe to then use these docker nodes in production later?
-1. Do you think all companies developing on the lightning network should be required to open-source their Lightning apps?
+1. Do you think all companies developing on the Lightning Network should be required to open-source their Lightning apps?
-1. Do the different implementations of Lightning Network help or hurt Lightning Network and why?
+1. Does it help or hurt the network to have different Lightning Network node implementations, and why?
-1. Are there ways to check the integrity of all the libraries used in this demo?
+1. What are the ways to check the integrity of all the software used in this demo?
+Which software have you verified it for?

 ## 6. Architecture